greg-md/php-orm/README.md

 _Example 1:_

-Let say you have a students table and want to find students names that lives in Chisinau and were born in 1990:
+Let say you have students table and want to find students names that lives in Chisinau and were born in 1990:

 ```php
 $query = $driver->select()